romland/llemmings/README.md

 assist them by giving them instructions.
 For instance, stop them from going in some direction.

 The implementation so far is all from memory.
 Some things are very likely to be wrong.
-The aim is not to make a perfect clone of its namesake, but if it is about the same, it's of course fun.
+The aim is not to make a perfect clone of its namesake.
+Buuut, if it is about the same, it's of course fun.

 ## 🖥️ The real game